khot29/HackerRankMSSQL/Easy.md

 #### Weather Observation Station 1
 ## Query a list of CITY and STATE from the STATION table.
 - select city , state from station

+#### Weather Observation Station 3
+## Query a list of CITY names from STATION for cities that have an even ID number.
+Print the results in any order, but exclude duplicates from the answer.
+- select distinct(city) from station
+  where id % 2 = 0;